elacerda/s-cubes/docs/nb_example.rst

 The resultant files will be created at directory *workdir*.

-The program also uses SExtractor in order to create a spatial mask of stars, attempting to remove the areas enclosed by the brightest ones along the FOV (*-M* optional argument).
-Do not forget to include the SExtractor executable path using the option *-x*.
+The program also could use SExtractor in order to create a spatial mask of stars, attempting to remove the areas enclosed by the brightest ones along the FOV (*-M* optional argument).
+To use this option, do not forget to include the SExtractor executable path using the option *-x*.
+An example of this usage is at the end of this document.

 The call to the entry-point script ``scubes`` to this example would be: